Skip To Content

 Periodontitis is a chronic infection that affects the gums and the bones that support the teeth.
 Bacteria and the body’s own immune system break down the bone and connective tissue that hold teeth in place.
 Teeth may eventually become loose, fall out, or have to be removed.

 Although tooth loss is a well-documented consequence of periodontitis, the relationship between periodontitis and skeletal bone density is less clear.
 Some studies have found a strong and direct relationship among bone loss, periodontitis, and tooth loss.
 It is possible that the loss of alveolar bone mineral density leaves bone more susceptible to periodontal bacteria, increasing the risk for periodontitis and tooth loss.

-Research supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) suggests that dental x rays may be used as a screening tool for osteoporosis.
-Researchers found that dental x rays were highly effective in distinguishing people with osteoporosis from those with normal bone density.
+Research supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) suggests that dental x-rays may be used as a screening tool for osteoporosis.
+Researchers found that dental x-rays were highly effective in distinguishing people with osteoporosis from those with normal bone density.

-Because many people see their dentist more regularly then their doctor, dentists are in a unique position to help identify people with low bone density and to encourage them to talk to their doctors about their bone health.
+Because many people see their dentist more regularly than their doctor, dentists are in a unique position to help identify people with low bone density and to encourage them to talk to their doctors about their bone health.
 Dental concerns that may indicate low bone density include loose teeth, gums detaching from the teeth or receding gums, and ill-fitting or loose dentures.

 It is not known whether osteoporosis treatments have the same beneficial effect on oral health as they do on other bones in the skeleton.
 Additional research is needed to fully clarify the relationship between osteoporosis and oral bone loss; however, scientists are hopeful that efforts to optimize skeletal bone density will have a favorable impact on dental health.